 JESSICA LEVANT is a native San Franciscan who spent 30 years living in New York and London.
 When she returned to the Bay Area in the late 90s, she re-designed her career and therefore the rest of her life.
-As an artist, she is mainly self-taught, though has availed herself to various art classes over the years.
+As an artist, she is mainly self-taught, though has availed herself to various art classes over the years, and has of course learned from every artist and every piece of art she admires.
 She defines her Photo Art as ‘unexpected views of the ordinary and ordinary views of the unexpected’.
 She is drawn to shapes, juxtapositions, shadows and white space – and visual irony, mostly in urban settings.
 She has an eye for and a penchant for the quirky.
 Her mixed media pieces are all about shapes and textures and are largely abstract.

 WHERE TO SEE THE WORK: Her photo art has been regularly accepted in the monthly juried shows at the historic San Francisco Women Artists Gallery (647 Irving Street, San Francisco).
 Over the years her work has also been shown at various Bay Area galleries and shows (See a full listing here).